nomeata/haskell-via-sokoban/02-ho-datatypes.md

 ```

 So it is straight forward to create a `Coord` (just use the constructor as a
 function).
 How do we use a `Coord`?
 This works by pattern matching.
-We will need a function that translates a picture to have its origin at a given coord.
+We will need a function that translates a picture to have its origin at a given coordinate.
 Let us write it, first thinking about the type and then the code:

 ```haskell
 atCoord :: Coord -> Picture -> Picture